Ashtanga Yoga Studio Customs

 Opening/closing Chant.
 Each Ashtanga Yoga class is opened with the traditional opening chant.
 Not every student will know the chant by heart and there is no obligation to join in.
 So whether joining in or not, all students start by standing at the top of their mats, hands in prayer position.
 The closing chant is usually performed after a Led Primary class.

-The studio will typically be kept at about 80 degrees.
+The studio will typically be kept at 79-80 degrees.

 It is important to take care of yourself and be respectful to those around you in the yoga room.